ningzhibin/metareport/README.md

-# change log
+#Change log

+V 0.4 20230301
+  * when using rio:import, there might be some warnings because of the inconsistent numbers of columns
+  * very common problem seen in fread: https://stackoverflow.com/questions/64840482/r-data-table-problem-when-read-file-with-inconsistent-column
+  * rio:import was chosen for because at the beginning the format of the input files are not always tsv, some are csv, rio:import uses fread, which has some intrinsic problems when dealing with large files, files with inconsistent number of column, or files with cells with long content
+  * read.delim does not have that problem.
+  * Therefore, it

+v 0.3 20220527
+  * bug fix for develop version, with the path correction, otherwise, the main document does not use the child document
+  * add a parameter to check if to use the develop version
+  * update: PCA analysis title with pre-check to show or not
+  * add feature to show template version of each template

+V 0.2.6 20220426
+  * bug fix: taxon and function compatible with single raw file report: more friendly reminders, and drop = FALSE
+  * add annotation on the peptide profile section, about the sparsity

-v 0.2.4 20220413 bug fix,
+v 0.2.5 20220419 bug fix

+ * function module, for voronoi plots, COG categories with 0 needs to be removed, otherwise the whole plot is going to be black, and the following figures will not show v 0.2.4 20220413 bug fix,
-  * function module, for voronoi plots, categories with 0 needs to be removed, otherwise the whole plot is going to be black, and the following figures will not show
+  * function module, for voronoi plots, eggNOG categories with 0 needs to be removed, otherwise the whole plot is going to be black, and the following figures will not show
   * input parameter type: external_message: !r NULL (was !
 NULL)
   * proteingroup module, wrong output of number of proteins, and deleted the item for reversed and contaminant.